cerbos/wit-adapter/README.md

 Here, we explored converting a Wasm core module binary to a Wasm component.
 Please note that we are not building a component for the required policies from the source code; we build a module, which then upgrades to a component.

-You can check how we built ePDP in the `/workspace/justfile`.
+You can check how we built ePDP in the [workspace justfile](/workspace/justfile).

 ⚠️ This `justfile` is given only for the reference.
 It can't be run in the repo.
 ```justfile